Tumbled Stone Sizes and Shapes

 All of the stones that we sell are size-sorted by screening.
-For that reason, you should expect to find some oversize and some undersize stones in any bag of stones that you purchase.
+For that reason you will find some oversized and some undersized stones in any bag that you purchase.
 However, most of the stones should be within the specified size range.
 Occasionally, you might find an exceptionally long stone that slipped through the openings of the screen and smaller stones that did not slip through the openings of the screens.

 Our prices would be a lot higher if we measured each stone by hand - especially for the smallest stone sizes!
 We hope that you agree that a few mis-sized stones are a small trade-off for a large savings in price. :-)